Tibial nerve dysfunction

 Tibial nerve dysfunction is an unusual form of

 .
-It occurs when there is damage to the nerve, one of the lower branches of the sciatic nerve of the leg.
-The tibial nerve supplies movement and sensation to the calf and foot muscles.
+It occurs when there is damage to the nerve.
+This nerve is one of the lower branches of the sciatic nerve of the leg.
+It supplies movement and sensation to the calf and foot muscles.

 A problem in function with a single nerve group, such as the tibial nerve, is called mononeuropathy.
 The usual causes are:

-Entrapment createes pressure on the nerve where it passes through a narrow structure.
+Entrapment creates pressure on the nerve when it passes through a narrow structure.

 The damage may destroy the myelin sheath that protects and insulates the nerve, or part of the nerve cell (the axon).
-This damage reduces or prevents the movement of impulses through the nerve.
+This damage reduces or prevents the movement of signals through the nerve.

 The tibial nerve is often injured by pressure from a ligament on the inner part of the ankle.
 Injury or disease of structures near the knee may also damage the tibial nerve.
-The tibial nerve may also be affected by diseases that damage many nerves, such as diabetes.
+The tibial nerve may also be affected by diseases, such as diabetes, which damage many nerves.

 In some cases, no cause can be found.